TESS-Laboratory/Mewara-SOC-modelling-in-South-Africa/README.md

 ### MapsTrends

-This folder contains scripts for generating maps from test data.
-The data consists of covariates from hexagonal grids, with a total of 3,500 centroid points across South Africa.
-It calls the respective model (RF or CNN) predict method to predict the carbon percentage for each latitude and longitude pair.
+This folder contains scripts for generating SOC stocks map for a given year.
+It consists of code that fetches covariates from hexagonal grids, with a total of 3,500 centroid points across South Africa.
+It calls the respective model (RF or CNN) predict method to predict the carbon percentage for each latitude and longitude pair of the centroid of the hexagonal grids.

-- `map_utils`: Predicts carbon for a given year and generates corresponding SOC stock map, saving them as PNG file.
-It also creates scatter plots between predicted and target carbon for the grid points with known target carbon to facilitate analysis of model performance on test data.
+- `map_utils`: Predicts SOC percentage for a given year and generates corresponding SOC stock map, saving them as PNG file.
+It also creates scatter plots between predicted and target carbon for the grid points with known target carbon to facilitate analysis of model performance on prediction data.
-- `test_metrics`: Fetches the test covariates for prediction, predicts the percentage carbon, calculates the SOC stock based on predicted carbon percent and saves the predictions in CSV format.
+- `test_metrics`: Fetches the covariates for prediction for the given year, predicts the percentage carbon, calculates the SOC stock based on predicted carbon percent and saves the predictions in CSV format.
 - `plot_utils`: Generates plots for all the predicted SOC stocks.
-- `trends_analysis`: Divides the predictions by biomes, calculates the Sen slope for the period from 2000 to 2023 for each prediction point and its long-term mean SOC, and sums them up for each biome to understand the trends in SOC stock change, both in percentage and net SOC stock.
+- `trends_analysis`: Divides the predictions by biomes and calculating the Sen slope for each prediction point over the period from 2000 to 2023.
+It also calculates the absolute annual SOC stock change (kg C/m²) and the relative SOC stock change (%) compared to the long-term mean SOC.
+Finally, the 5th, 50th, and 95th percentiles are computed for SOC stock changes, both in relative and absolute terms, to evaluate the trends in SOC stock change within each biome.

 ### References
 1. Miller, M., 2023.
 African open soil data.
 OSF, [online] 16 March.
 Available at: https://doi.org/10.17605/OSF.IO/A69R5 [Accessed 18 June 2024].